stax76/software-list/README.md

 pwgen
 -----
 A password generator that generates a password based on a given name and main password.
+Unmaintained but works.

 [https://github.com/stax76/pwgen](https://github.com/stax76/pwgen)

 run-hidden
 ----------
 run-hidden is a simple command line app that allows to run console apps like powershell with hidden console window.
+Unmaintained but works.

 [https://github.com/stax76/run-hidden](https://github.com/stax76/run-hidden)